-RMCO works not just to reduce emissions of heat-trapping pollution but also to prepare for and adapt to the changes that may occur in the interior West anyway.
-Much of that work has always focused on the interior West's greatest vulnerability to a changed climate -- the impacts of a hotter and drier climate on this region's already-scarce water resources -- and what can be done to meet the region's growing water needs in the face of that challenge.
+RMCO works not just to reduce emissions of heat-trapping pollution but also to prepare for and adapt to the changes that may occur in the Interior West.
+The most important of those are what amount to the Interior West’s greatest vulnerability to a changed climate — the impacts of a hotter and drier climate on this region’s already-scarce water resources.

 One success so far has been helping to bring about an initial state government report on climate change impacts on water supply, in partial fulfillment of one panel recommendation.